W.01.01.03 Ongoing management of Internal Concealment

 Note: All used toilet paper and antiseptic wipes are to be placed, by the prisoner, into a refuse receptacle immediately after use.

-14. The prison director (or authorised delegate) must visit the prisoner at least once a day.
-As part of this visit they must check the M.05.03.Form.01 Observations sheets and confirm with staff they understand their responsibilities and the observations are being carried out appropriately.
+14. The general manager custodial (or authorised delegate) must visit the prisoner at least once a day.
+As part of this visit they must check the [M.05.03.Form.01 Observations] sheets and confirm with staff they understand their responsibilities and the observations are being carried out appropriately.

 collaboration

-The health centre manager is responsible for ensuring all relevant information and instructions for custodial staff are kept up to date and available to the prison director and the custodial staff managing the W.01.01.Form.03 Internal Concealment Care Plan.
+The health centre manager is responsible for ensuring all relevant information and instructions for custodial staff are kept up to date and available to the general manager custodial and the custodial staff managing the [W.01.01.Form.03 Internal Concealment Care Plan].

 15. During the period of segregation the prisoner may have visits from and may make and receive telephone calls from the Office of the Ombudsmen, Inspector of Corrections, any other statutory visitor, and/or the prisoner's legal adviser.
 These visits and or calls must be arranged by unit staff as soon as practicable, taking into consideration the needs of the unit.